David Ayres: NHL appearance

 On February 22, 2020, both of the Carolina Hurricanes' goaltenders, James Reimer and Petr Mrázek, were injured during a game against the Maple Leafs.
-Ayres entered the game during the second period as the emergency backup goaltender, after signing a one-game contract with the NHL.
-Donning Kasimir Kaskisuo's old Toronto Marlies helmet and pads, and wearing a Maple Leafs t-shirt under his equipment, he entered the game at 8:41 left in the 2nd period with a 3–1 lead.
+Ayres entered the game during the second period as the emergency backup goaltender after signing a one-game contract with the NHL.
+Donning Kasimir Kaskisuo's old Toronto Marlies helmet and pads and wearing a Maple Leafs T-shirt under his equipment, he entered the game at 8:41 left in the second period with a 3–1 lead.
 He allowed goals on the first two shots that he faced before stopping the next eight shots on goal, along with recording one shot on goal, to help seal a 6–3 win for Carolina.
-He became the first emergency backup to enter a game in the NHL since Scott Foster in 2018.
-The Carolina Hurricanes celebrated by spraying water after the game on Ayres.
-Ayres also became the oldest goaltender (at 42 years, 194 days) to win his NHL regular-season debut, and for this, the Hockey Hall of Fame was given his game-used goalie stick.
-The record had been held by Hugh Lehman since 1927 at 41 years 21 days.
+He became the first emergency backup to enter a game in the NHL since Scott Foster had done so in 2018.
+The Hurricanes celebrated by spraying water on Ayres after the game.
+He became the oldest goaltender (at 42 years, 194 days) to win his NHL regular-season debut, breaking a record that had been held by Hugh Lehman since 1927, and his game-used goalie stick was sent to the Hockey Hall of Fame.

 Ayres was named first star of the game and kept his game-worn jersey and game puck.
-Had he signed a Professional Try-Out Agreement, he would have been paid $500 for the game, but Ayres said after the game that under the terms of his contract he was not paid.
-Reimer also gave him an autographed goalie stick, and Rod Brind'Amour, Carolina's coach, gave Ayres an autographed bottle of wine.
-His debut occurred on the 40th anniversary of the Miracle on Ice.
-Carolina Hurricanes' forward Sebastian Aho stated teammates pooled together and gave Ayres a little bit of money.
-Ontario Premier Doug Ford called Ayres to congratulate him on his performance.
+Had Ayres signed a professional tryout agreement, he would have been paid $500 for the game, but under the terms of his contract, he was not paid.
+Reimer gave him an autographed goalie stick, and Rod Brind'Amour, Carolina's coach, gave him an autographed bottle of wine.
+Hurricanes forward Sebastian Aho stated that teammates had pooled a small sum of money for Ayres.
+Ontario premier Doug Ford phoned Ayres to congratulate him.

-Following the game, the Carolina Hurricanes announced that they would be selling t-shirts with Ayres' name and jersey number 90, with royalties going to Ayres and a portion of the proceeds being donated to a kidney foundation of Ayres' choice.
+Following the game, the Hurricanes announced that they would sell T-shirts with Ayres' name and jersey number 90, with royalties paid to Ayres and a portion of the proceeds donated to a kidney foundation.

-Ayres was invited to sound the siren at the start of the Carolina Hurricanes home game, on February 25.
-While in North Carolina, Governor Roy Cooper declared Ayres, a Canadian citizen, an honorary citizen of the state of North Carolina, and Raleigh honoured him by naming February 25, 2020, "David Ayres Day" in the City of Raleigh.
+Ayres was invited to sound the siren at the start of the Hurricanes' home game on February 25.
+While in North Carolina, governor Roy Cooper declared Ayres, a Canadian citizen, an honorary citizen of North Carolina, and Raleigh honoured him by naming February 25, 2020 David Ayres Day in the city.